Ever notice how the people you love most can also drain you the fastest?

 Myth 1: Boundaries are selfish.

-Many people believe that setting limits means you don't care about others, while the opposite is true.
+It is believed that setting limits means you care only about yourself and don't care about others, while the opposite is true.ย

-Fact: Boundaries allow you to show up authentically in relationships and prevent resentment.
+Fact: Boundaries allow you to be who you are, show your authentic self in relationships, and prevent resentment.

 Myth 2: Boundaries push people away.